Summer Art Camp - "Portfolio Preparation for College Bound Artists"

 This co-ed, overnight art camp is an intensive program in establishing a body of work in portfolio preparation.
 The goal of the program is to expose campers to a variety of media, to allow for exploration of personal art themes and provide a sound foundation in the vocabulary of art and art-related pursuits.

 We encourage campers to bring a portfolio* for review and you will receive constructive advice on how to accomplish the best college application portfolio you can. (*flash drive and/or original work are all welcome)

 With our dynamic, engaging, talented and caring faculty; terrific facilities; and lovely surroundings, "Portfolio Preparation for College Bound Artists" could make this your best summer ever!
 Check out comments from past students.
 The program includes:

 Who Can Attend?

-This program is open to students entering their sophomore, junior or senior year of high school who wish to continue their education at the art school of their choice.
+This program is open to campers entering their sophomore, junior or senior year of high school who wish to continue their education at the art school of their choice.
+Click here to apply

-Students arrive between 2:00 and 4:00 PM on Sunday for registration and leave after lunch on Friday.
+Campers arrive between 2:00 and 4:00 PM on Sunday for registration and leave after lunch on Friday.
 Sunday registration is followed by orientation, dinner and welcome activities.
 Classes begin Monday morning.
-Throughout the course of the week each student will be given a one-on-one portfolio review and college counseling session.
+Throughout the course of the week/s each camper will be given a one-on-one portfolio review and college counseling session.

 2-4 PM Registration, Meet the Staff, and Get Settled in the Residence Halls